 I hope you enjoyed this post.
 Look for the wild places or the unusually usual beautiful.
 If you did enjoy it then please could you share this as it helps the site grow?
 There are a few more articles on travel without moving that you might also enjoy if you would like to go on a journey without leaving.
 Take a Slow TV Tour or travel by food or movies or maybe songs?

-Follow me on Instagram and Twitter, or Facebook to stay up to date.
+Follow me on Instagram for more food and travel goodness.
 New post mostly every 2 weeks but you never know so it’s a good idea to subscribe.
 If you enjoyed this then please share via your fave social media flavours.
 It really helps the site grow.
 Spread the Travel Belly love!